azureautomation/send-mail-office-365/README.md

 ![image](https://github.com/c10100/send-mail-office-365/assets/98794426/1df1fe72-e718-4a23-97c2-efe09a6b000d)

-REQUIRED
+**REQUIRED**
-1. An Automation managed identity is enabled.
+1. A system managed identity is enabled in the Automation Account.
-2. Use PowerShell to Admin Consent for managed identity, the following code MUST run in the local machine (None-Runbook) where microsoft.graph module installed:
+2. Use PowerShell to Admin Consent for managed identity, the following code MUST run in the local machine (**None Runbook or None automation account**) where microsoft.graph module installed:

 Connect-MgGraph -Scopes Application.Read.All, AppRoleAssignment.ReadWrite.All, RoleManagement.ReadWrite.Directory